stephenscript/boogle/README.md

 ## Changelog

+### 1.1.5

+- Fixed a bug where the extension would switch to 'Enabled' after state was lost from window change or other causes.
+- Added storage permission to better manage user preference state

 ### 1.1.4

 - Fixed a bug where icon indicator will dim when a new non-Google Search tab is opened and not currently focused